What to Wear to a Dental Assistant Job Interview

 When to Ask About Dress Code During the Hiring Process

-It’s appropriate to clarify dress code at two junctures: pre-interview logistics and post-offer onboarding.
-Before the interview, a succinct question to the office manager such as, “For interview logistics, do you prefer candidates to wear business attire or scrubs?” demonstrates preparation.
-If you are progressing through the hiring process, ask more detailed questions during offer negotiation or onboarding to align with daily expectations: scrub color, lab coat policies, or badge requirements.
+This demonstrates preparation.
+If you are progressing through the hiring process, ask more detailed questions during the offer negotiation or onboarding to align with daily expectations: scrub colour, lab coat policies, or badge requirements.

-Integrating Interview Presentation into Your Career Roadmap
+Integrating Interview Presentation Into Your Career Roadmap

 At Inspire Ambitions, we guide professionals to treat interviews as milestones on a broader career roadmap.
 Presentation decisions—what to wear, how to speak, what documents to bring—are part of a repeatable system you can apply across roles and geographies.